Workshop Equipment Security Fence

 After producing high-strength Cold Drawn Steel Wire, the next critical stage in wire mesh fence manufacturing is Welding Wire Mesh.
 This step involves accurately positioning longitudinal and transverse wires, then fusing them at their intersections using automated resistance welding machines.
 The result is a rigid, uniform mesh grid with consistent spacing and excellent strength.

-Welding steel wires specifications
+Welding steel wires standards

 Making fence post